peterpih/WilliamCargilfield/20151212 Book 8 - The Willow Pattern Plot.md

 "It is our only chance."
 "First you must hide," said Nadim.
 "Then, be ready to run over the bridge," said Chip.
-"Noew we must get ready," said Nadim.
+"Now we must get ready," said Nadim.
-Kim had a long sahs round her waist.
+Kim had a long sash round her waist.
 "Give me your sash, Kim," said Biff.
 Kim gave Biff her sash.
 Biff tied Kim's sash to the bridge.
-There were lemon trees inthe garden.
+There were lemon trees in the garden.
 Nadim and Chip climbed into one.
 They picked as many lemons as they could.
 Then they waited.
 Kim and Chang hid by the bridge.
-Biff held on tothe end of the sash.
+Biff held on to the end of the sash.
 "I hope Nadim's idea works." she thought.
 Nadim called from the tree.
 "Willow Pattern Plot - begin!" he said.